PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 ---

-After working on [Spartan](https://github.com/PanosK92/SpartanEngine) game engine for so long, it became increasingly obvious that there is a variety of interesting things that I could be writing about.
+After working on [Spartan](https://github.com/PanosK92/SpartanEngine) game engine for so long, it became increasingly obvious that there many interesting things that I could be writing about.
 However, I kept postponing it as I was growing fond of [Hugo](https://gohugo.io/) and didn't want to invest any content (or money) on WordPress anymore.
 The good thing is that I've finally found the courage to transition to this slick and fast site you're browsing now!